Women and Underrepresented Creatives Need Support

 We began by using a simple story structure to create an original fictional story based on her life.
 By using a story she understood from the inside out, it deepened her understanding of the purpose and impact of each design task, while giving her the opportunity to share how she conquered a limiting belief in the past.

-We used this to start identifying what was causing her to feel so lost and frustrated.
-I helped her see new ways to more quickly translate abstract prompts and emotion based character descriptions into logical prompts that she could understand.
 I guided her through a step by step process that simplified costume design tasks down to the smallest decisions and actions.
-Building her comprehension of the goal of each step as we went so she could contextualize feedback more clearly.
-As we went, we made adjustments, swapping the order of steps, modifying the tools or techniques, all to compliment her way of thinking through each problem.
+This built her comprehension of the goal of each step so she could contextualize feedback more clearly.

 UNCOVERING UNTAPPED POTENTIAL

-Because her fictional story shared her point of view as a member of the lgbtqia+ community.
-And the insights we both gained as she expressed her thoughts into fictional settings helped us understand what had led to her finding peace and empowerment in her differences in the past.
-I was also able to understand her unique research and problem-solving strengths even more.
-The discussions and insights this process prompted helped us break down some of her more recent limiting beliefs (and my own!) in ways she could understand.
+Because her fictional story shared her point of view as a member of the lgbtqia+ community, the insights also helped us understand what had led to her finding peace and empowerment in her differences in the past.

 EQUIPPING HER TO SUCCEED

-Why isn't this transformation more common?
-Amanda’s neurodivergent needs were ignored for too long and she ended up limiting beliefs about her capability to use her tools, work in the industry or share her story.
-Burned out and discouraged, she was now telling herself a fear-driven story that was making it harder to use the resources she HAD been given.
+When I met her, Amanda’s neurodivergent needs were ignored for too long and she was burning out due to the limiting beliefs about her capability to use her tools, work in the industry or share her story.

 REVIEWS

-Jessie Kate has created a celebratory, open and accepting environment that allows you to tell authentic and impactful stories without judgment or shame.
+"Jessie Kate has created a celebratory, open and accepting environment that allows you to tell authentic and impactful stories without judgment or shame.
 She is compassionate and fully invested in helping you tell your story from your point of view.
-She is a guide on this journey, helping you navigate the waters within your story so it can evolve into a beautifully authentic tale of your experiences.
+She is a guide on this journey, helping you navigate the waters within your story so it can evolve into a beautifully authentic tale of your experiences."

 AMANDA MORTON, Research and Costume Specialist

-As someone who enjoys research, Jessie really taught me the value of being intentional and specific with it to help bring a bigger picture together.
-I can take what I’ve learned and not only use it for costume design but also for characters or environments or props, and from that can feel like I’m creating a world grounded in something solid.
+"As someone who enjoys research, Jessie really taught me the value of being intentional and specific with it to help bring a bigger picture together.
+I can take what I’ve learned and not only use it for costume design but also for characters or environments or props, and from that can feel like I’m creating a world grounded in something solid."

 NATALIA FALCIGLIA, Character Painter

-Besides giving us an incredibly rare content with academic quality, Jessie’s mentorship took me on a personal and creative journey beyond my every expectations.
+"Besides giving us an incredibly rare content with academic quality, Jessie’s mentorship took me on a personal and creative journey beyond my every expectations.
 I loved our meetings every week, learning about time periods and how to research them, the importance of thumbnailing and how to not edit your ideas too soon in the process, getting extremely constructive feedback that respected my process of developing my own story.
-I learned many creative strategies for brainstorming, exploring ideas, and a hardly ever present self-compassionate approach during the creative process.
+I learned many creative strategies for brainstorming, exploring ideas, and a hardly ever present self-compassionate approach during the creative process."

 PAULA GUIMARAES, Art Director

-As an entrepreneur, it’s critical for people to know, like, and trust the person behind the brand and the best way to do that is by sharing your story in many different ways, and Jessie Kate Bui is an expert at this.
+"As an entrepreneur, it’s critical for people to know, like, and trust the person behind the brand and the best way to do that is by sharing your story in many different ways, and Jessie Kate Bui is an expert at this.
 She not only gave me a structure to follow moving forward for storytelling, she curated bits and pieces of my journey and created a beautiful personal guide I can refer to.
 Her knowledge and incorporation of the Enneagram types is amazing and she masterfully takes you through her 8 beat story circle to deepen your message for your audience.
-You will walk away learning so much more about yourself (a bonus I didn’t expect) and the tools needed to share your story on any platform, making you stand out as an entrepreneur.
+You will walk away learning so much more about yourself (a bonus I didn’t expect) and the tools needed to share your story on any platform, making you stand out as an entrepreneur."

 TERESA HILDEBRAND, Clarity + Life Coach

-I was totally stuck when it came to telling my story and how it led to the creation of my business, until I, serendipitously, met Jessie Kate.
+"I was totally stuck when it came to telling my story and how it led to the creation of my business, until I, serendipitously, met Jessie Kate.
 She is someone with whom it’s very easy to connect and go deep quickly (not a common trait).
 Her approach to storytelling is equal parts depth and practicality.
 She has figured out an original (and I dare say genius) process to get to the gem hidden in every twist and turn in life, and to articulate them together in a story that is impactful while staying in full integrity with the truth.

 I used to think that you needed to have a particularly wild and adventurous life to “have a story” that people would want to hear, but Jessie Kate showed me that it’s not about how spectacular your experiences may be, but instead about telling it with the right combination of truth and emotion.

-You may think that this is an investment in your business but it may end up being an even more far-reaching investment in your relationship with the past versions of yourself that help you get here.
+You may think that this is an investment in your business but it may end up being an even more far-reaching investment in your relationship with the past versions of yourself that help you get here."

 RAQUEL ROJO, Fashion Stylist

-I had been struggling with telling my whole story online for a few years, and always inching closer but never quite hitting the mark.
+"I had been struggling with telling my whole story online for a few years, and always inching closer but never quite hitting the mark.
 Jessie held space for me to tell her my whole story and not worry about the "outcome," trusting that she would steward me through the process.
 Thanks to her background in media storytelling, she was able to help me fashion a narrative that spoke directly to my ideal customer's pain points, but then quickly moved them toward my unique way of looking at the problem and solving it (based on my lived experience), which I hadn't been able to nail before.
-I'm so happy to have found Jessie!
+I'm so happy to have found Jessie!"

 NILIMA ACHWAL, Pitch and fundraise coaching for pre-seed/seed founders